Used clothes choke both markets and environment in Ghana | DW | 05.01.2022

 While most of these secondhand clothes are typically donated with good intentions from industrialized countries, many have now become an environmental hazard in Ghana and beyond.

-The OR Foundation, and NGO from the United States, has estimated that about 15 million individual items of used clothing now arrive in Ghana weekly, while 40% end up discarded due to poor quality.
-With no use for them, the discarded clothing items first end up at landfills and then travel further into the ocean.
+The OR Foundation, an NGO from the United States, estimates that about 15 million individual items of used clothing now arrive in Ghana weekly, while 40% end up discarded due to poor quality.
+With no use for them, the rejected items first end up at landfills and then travel further into the ocean.

 Furthermore, the discarded clothing items that are flushed into the sea later get washed back up on the country's beaches.
 For UN Goodwill Ambassador Roberta Annan, this is a disaster in the making for marine life:

-Nearly half of all used clothes are thrown away - but the other half provide a lifeline to many Ghanians
+Nearly half of all used clothes are thrown away — but the other half provides a lifeline to many Ghanians

-Meanwhile. some fashion designers are looking into finding alternative solutions to this growing problem.
+Meanwhile. some fashion designers are looking into finding solutions to this growing problem.
 Elisha Ofori Bamfo focuses on upcycling discarded secondhand clothes.
-But even he is not happy with the quality of some of the clothes he found in recent times.
+But even he is not happy with the quality of some of the clothes he found recently.

-When the coronavirus pandemic emerged in 2020, Kenya also banned the importation of secondhand clothing to prevent the potential spread of the virus.
-That ban has, however, since been lifted because of its economic impact on people's livelihoods.
+When the coronavirus pandemic emerged in 2020, Kenya outlawed the importation of secondhand clothing to prevent the potential spread of the virus.
+That ban has since been lifted because of its economic impact on people's livelihoods.

-Bamfo agrees that in Ghana, an absolute ban on these products would likely also impose extra economic hardship on many people dependant on them: "Thousands of people depend on second hand clothing to survive to feed their families," he said.
+Bamfo agreed that in Ghana, an absolute ban on these products would likely also impose extra economic hardship on many people dependent on them: "Thousands of people depend on secondhand clothing to survive to feed their families," he said.

-Whenever authorities might want to decide to join the fight against this growing issue, it might perhaps be to late.
+Whenever authorities might want to decide to join the fight against this growing issue, it might perhaps be too late.

 The European Union is rewriting the rules on dumping electronic waste with the aim of putting an end to illegal shipments to Africa.
 In Ghana in particular e-waste is a major source of pollution.